clux/js-talk-cisco/TALK.md

 This leads me to:
 #### Call/Apply/Bind
 4: call and apply, one of which I just used confusingly.
 These are Function functions, that is functions on Function.prototype: so methods that exist on an instance of a Function.
-With me/Yeah?
-Functions are first class objects.
+With me?
+Functions are first class objects, so they have methods.

 When you create a function and bind it to a variable, you can call it in 3 ways, and curry it in many more.
 All these are equivalent.
 Call takes arguments in order, Apply takes an array of arguments, and bind takes as many as you give it, and gives you a function back expecting you to fill in the rest.
 So bind is the only one here that doesn't directly call the function, thus the extra set of calling parentheses.

 I ligned these up these parentheses here in honour of Lisp.
 Which you're allowed to applaud.
 (No?/Hahah.)

 #### This
-5: this.
+Finally: **this**.
 What is this?
 **this** is a variable injected into the current function scope.

 Yes, function scope, because JS doesn't have block scope.
 Every variable declared inside a for loop is visible outside it, in fact, every variable declared inside a for loop is visible even before the for loop because variable declaration gets hoisted to the top of the function.
 They will be uninitialized until the for loop starts though.